Toseef-A/St_Alponse_Primary_School/README.md

-This project was about creating a back-end development database for St. Alphonsus primary school because previously they were using a pen and paper model which was very time consuming and inefficient.
-For this reason, the assignment was to create a web-based digital system, including a relational database to hold all the data digitally and make the system more efficient.
-Before making the database, an entity relationship diagram had to be made to not only describe the relationship between tables but to also get a preview of what the database would look like.
+St. Alphonsus Primary School Database Project

+This project, undertaken as an assignment for a module during my bachelor's degree at University Academy 92, aimed to address the inefficiencies of the manual pen-and-paper model used by St. Alphonsus Primary School.
+The objective was to create a web-based digital system, including a relational database, to streamline operations and improve efficiency.

+The assignment entailed:

+Digital Transformation: Transitioning from a manual pen-and-paper model to a digital system to enhance efficiency and productivity.

+Database Development: Designing and implementing a relational database to store all school-related data digitally.

+Entity Relationship Diagram (ERD): Creating an ERD to visualize and define the relationships between different entities within the database, providing a blueprint for the database structure.

+By completing this project, the aim was to modernize the school's data management system, paving the way for smoother operations and improved productivity.